 The Only Good Indian is part lecture, part meditation, and part threat.
-Or maybe a sacrifice.
-Each incarnation of The Only Good Indian recruits a new artist to step into the radical headspace of a suicide bomber.
-In turn, each performer straps themselves into a suicide vest — and struggles to rationalize to the audience such an “irrational” decision.
-It dissects where our similarities begin and where they end, forcing both the performer and the audience to ask themselves: what would I die for?
-Blending political theory with dark satire, authors Donna-Michelle St. Bernard, Tom Arthur Davis, Adele Noronha, Jivesh Parasram, and Justine Shore take you on a wild ride through their genealogical relationships to colonization, occupation, otherness, and indigeneity.
+Or maybe it’s a sacrifice… Five separate iterations of the play, which features a performer strapped into a suicide vest, dissect where our similarities begin and where they end, forcing both performer and audience to ask themselves: What would I die for?
+Blending political theory with dark satire, authors Jivesh Parasnam, Tom Arthur Davis, Donna-Michelle St. Bernard, Justine Shore, and Adele Noronha take you on five wild rides through their genealogical relationships to colonization, occupation, otherness, and indigeneity.

 About the Authors